zookz/cordova-plugin-health/README.md

 navigator.health.isAvailable(successCallback, errorCallback)
 ```

-- successCallback: {type: function}, if available a true is passed as argument, false otherwise
+- successCallback: {type: function(available)}, if available a true is passed as argument, false otherwise
 - errorCallback: {type: function(err)}, called if something went wrong, err contains a textual description of the problem

 ### requestAuthorization()